 For the Filling

 - Prepare the tomatoes: In a small colander, combine the tomatoes and ¼ teaspoon of salt.
 Let stand for 30 minutes to drain.
-After 30 minutes, pat the tomatoes dry with a paper towel to remove as much water/juice as possible.1 cup halved cherry tomatoes, ¼ teaspoon Kosher or fine sea salt
+After 30 minutes, pat the tomatoes dry with a paper towel to remove as much water as possible.1 cup halved cherry tomatoes, ¼ teaspoon Kosher or fine sea salt

 - While the tomatoes are draining, prepare the leeks: In a medium pan, melt the butter over medium heat.
 Saute the leeks until soft, but not browned- about 4 minutes.
 Set aside to cool.1 cup thinly sliced leeks, 1 tablespoon unsalted butter